 A trial is looking at dalotuzumab for rectal cancer that has spread.
 If rectal cancer spreads, you may have irinotecan chemotherapy with the monoclonal antibody cetuximab.
 Doctors want to see if irinotecan and dalotuzumab is a better combination.

 Pazopanib (Votrient) is a new type of growth factor blocker (tyrosine kinase inhibitor).
 You take it as a tablet.
 The aim of the treatment is to stop tumour cells growing their own blood vessels.
 Doctors have tested it as a treatment for several other cancer types and it is now also in early stage clinical trials for advanced bowel cancer.

-The DREAM study is looking at adding a growth blocker (tyrosine kinase inhibitor) to the standard treatment of chemotherapy and radiotherapy.
-This trial is for people who have cancer that started in the back passage (rectum) and has grown into surrounding body tissue.
-The study is looking at two different tyrosine kinase inhibitors – cediranib (AZD2171) and AZD6244.
-Some people have cediranib and some people have AZD6244.
-The trial aims to find the highest dose of each drug that people can have safely at the same time as chemoradiotherapy for rectal cancer.
+The DREAM study is looking at adding a growth blocker (tyrosine kinase inhibitor) to the standard treatment of chemotherapy and radiotherapy for rectal cancer.
+The study is looking at 2 different tyrosine kinase inhibitors – cediranib (AZD2171) and AZD6244.
+Some people taking part have had cediranib and some people have had AZD6244.
+The trial aims to find the highest dose of each drug that people can have safely at the same time as chemoradiotherapy.
 The researchers also want to find out how the drugs affect cancer growth.